artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Using the user interface
 ------------------------

-For small imports (i.e. CSV files with less than 1,000 rows), imports can be performed via the user interface.
+For small imports (i.e. CSV files with less than 100 records), imports can be performed via the user interface.

 ..
 IMPORTANT::